emtee40/SPMC-wiki/Recommended-video-settings-for-SPMC,-NVIDIA-Shield-TV-and-UHD-(4K)-TVs-with-4K-GUI.md

+**Updated as of Shield Experience 5.0.1 and SPMC 16.5.5.
+Note: with SPMC 16.5.x, you must disable MediaCodec (Surface) to use upscaling or deinterlacing**

 # Overview
 SPMC supports rendering of both the graphical user interface and video in up to 4K (2160p) resolution if you have a high-end Android TV settop box like the NVIDIA Shield TV and a UHD (4K) TV.